wp-cli/handbook/pull-requests.md

 More info can be found by using `composer behat -- --help`.

+**Note: If you are using MySQL >= 8.0, you may experience inconsistencies with WP-CLI successfully connecting to the database.
+MySQL 8.0 changed the default authentication plugin and some clients (such as PHP) do not yet support this change.
+More information can be found on [this blog post](https://jonathandesrosiers.com/2019/02/trouble-connecting-to-database-when-using-mysql-8-x/).**

 ### Unit tests

 The unit test files are in the `tests/` directory.